 Sumatriptan should be used with caution in patients with a history of epilepsy or conditions associated with a lowered seizure threshold.

-Care must be taken to exclude other potentially serious neurological conditions before treating headaches in patients who have not previously been diagnosed with migraine or who experience a headache that is atypical for them.
+Care must be taken to exclude other potentially serious neurological conditions before treating headaches in patients who have not been diagnosed with migraine or experienced an atypical headache.

-There have been rare reports in which patients received Sumatriptan for severe headaches that were later shown to be secondary to an evolving neurological injury.
+There have been rare reports in which patients received Sumatriptan for severe headaches that were later secondary to an evolving neurological injury.

-For a given attack, if a patient does not respond to the first dose of Sumatriptan, the diagnosis of migraine should be reconsidered before the administration of a second dose.
+For a given attack, if a patient does not respond to the first dose of Sumatriptan, the diagnosis of migraine should be reconsidered before administering a second dose.

 Overuse of acute migraine treatments has been associated with exacerbation of headache (medication abuse headache) in susceptible patients.
-Withdrawal of treatment may be necessary.
+Withdrawal of therapy may be necessary.

 Binding to tissues containing melanin

-In rats treated with a single subcutaneous dose (0.5 mg / kg) or oral dose (2 mg / kg) of radiolabeled Sumatriptan, the elimination half-life of radioactivity from the eye was 15 and 23 days, respectively, suggesting that Sumatriptan and / or its metabolites bind to melanin in the eye.
+In rats treated with a single subcutaneous dose (0.5 mg/kg) or oral dose (2 mg/kg) of radiolabeled Sumatriptan, the elimination half-life of radioactivity from the eye was 15 and 23 days, respectively, suggesting that Sumatriptan and its metabolites bind to melanin in the eye.

 Because there could be a build-up in melanin-rich tissues over time, this raises the possibility that Sumatriptan may cause toxicity in these tissues after prolonged use.

-However, no retinal effects related to Sumatriptan treatment were observed in any of the oral or subcutaneous toxicity studies.
+However, no retinal effects related to Sumatriptan treatment were observed in any oral or subcutaneous toxicity studies.

-Although no systematic monitoring of ophthalmological function was performed in clinical trials, and no specific recommendations for ophthalmological monitoring are offered.
+Although no systematic monitoring of ophthalmological function was performed in clinical trials, no specific recommendations for ophthalmological tracking are offered.